1NCE-GmbH/1nce-iot-c-sdk/README.md

 # 1NCE IoT C SDK

 ## Overview
-**1NCE IoT C SDK** for Embedded C is a collection of C source files under the MIT Open source license that can be used in embedded applications to connect to benefit from diffrent services in 1NCE OS. it contains MQTT Onboarding, CoAP Onboarding and translation service.
-This SDK is independet of platform, can customer used in any device work with standard C.
+**1NCE IoT C SDK** for Embedded C is a collection of C source files under the MIT Open source license that can be used in embedded applications to connect to benefit from different services in 1NCE Connectivity Suite. it contains MQTT Onboarding, CoAP Onboarding, and translation service.
+This SDK is independent of the platform, can a customer use in any device work with standard C.

 ## License
-The 1NCE IoT C-SDK are licensed under the [MIT](./LICENSE) open source license.
+The 1NCE IoT C-SDK is licensed under the [MIT](./LICENSE) open source license.

 ## Features
-1NCE IoT C SDK allow customers a seamless setup and use of all features as part of 1NCE OS.
+1NCE IoT C SDK allows customers a seamless setup and use of all features as part of 1NCE Connectivity Suite.
 1NCE IoT C SDK contains the following services:

 ![Alt text](./docs/doxygen/images/overview.png?raw=true "overview")
 ### MQTT Onboarding
 The connection to AWS IoT core is mainly done through MQTT, and Devices are created as "Things" that can have various attributes to define their functionality.
 After creating a representation of the “thing” in AWS IoT Core, a certificate, private key, and public key are generated for the device to enable secure communication to the cloud.
 In addition, policy configuration is needed to determine what are the permissions granted for the device.
-In MQTT context, this can for example determine the topics that the device can Publish and/or Subscribe to.
+In the MQTT context, this can for example determine the topics that the device can Publish and/or Subscribe to.
 ![Alt text](./docs/doxygen/images/mqtt_onboarding.png?raw=true "MQTT Onboarding")
 ### CoaP Onboarding
-The 1NCE IoT c SDK also provides onboarding credintials for IoT devices communicating through DTLS.
-In this case the device recieves a DTLS Identity and a Pre-Shared Key (PSK) that can be used to establish secure connection to the CoAP endpoint of 1NCE Data Broker.
+The 1NCE IoT c SDK also provides onboarding credentials for IoT devices communicating through DTLS.
+In this case, the device receives a DTLS Identity and a Pre-Shared Key (PSK) that can be used to establish a secure connection to the CoAP endpoint of 1NCE Data Broker.
 ![Alt text](./docs/doxygen/images/coap_onboarding.png?raw=true "CoAP Onboarding")
 ### Translation Service (Binary conversion language)
 The translation service aims to minimize the payload size sent from the device to a simple byte array that can be converted to JSON Format.
 The resulting message is then sent using MQTT via the Data broker.
 Translating the byte array is done using Binary Conversion language which splits the array into a sequence of values defined in a translation template.